Fabrics & Printing

 This UK-woven linen and cotton mix ticks several boxes.
 Linen is woven with a fibre called flax, which is a crop that uses far less water and pesticides than cotton and therefore has a much lower environmental impact.
 The flax in this mix is sourced from the EU (France and Belgium) and the cotton fibre is from a mill in Pakistan which is BCI-compliant.
 The Better Cotton Initiative promotes more responsible cotton growing practises and as a member you are audited on their 7 key principles.
 You can read more here: https://bettercotton.org/about-better-cotton/better-cotton-standard-system/

 About Our Printing Processes

 Not only the fabric itself is important, but also how fabrics are dyed or printed.
 Our London printing company recycles paper and ink with specific waste management companies so the material doesn’t end up in landfills.
+Our Sheffield printing company makes sure their waste water is treated in a specialised and friendly way.
 Printing textiles produces samples, test squares and off cuts; these are sent to charities or school to avoid throwing them away.
 The machinery is equipped with energy saving switches, which lowers the energy consumption when a machine isn’t used.